Alfresco/alfresco-content-app/docs/extending.md

 }
 ```

-The `SelectionState` interface exposes information about global selection state:
+The `SelectionState` interface exposes information about the global selection state:

 ```typescript
 export interface SelectionState {